galaxyproject/training-material/topics/statistics/tutorials/fruit_360/tutorial.md

 >
 {: .hands_on}

-## Classification of MNIST dataset images with CNN
+## Classification of fruit 360 dataset images with CNN

-In this section, we define a CNN and train it using MNIST dataset training data.
-The goal is to learn a model such that given an image of a digit we can predict whether the digit (0 to 9).
+In this section, we define a CNN and train it using fruit 360 dataset training data.
+The goal is to learn a model such that given an image of a fruit/vegetable, we can predict wat fruit/vegetable it is (Labels are in the range of 0 to 9).
 We then evaluate the trained CNN on the test dataset and plot the confusion matrix.

 ### **Create a deep learning model architecture**